cloudposse/charts/incubator/library/github-authorized-keys/README.md

  ```

 To enable this feature you need to set true ``etcdEnabled`` variable.
-Also you can specify size of build-in etcd cluster with variable ``etcdClusterSize``
+Also you can specify size of the built-in etcd cluster by defining the ``etcdClusterSize`` variable.
-``etcdTTL`` option specify ttl for data we store in etcd fallback cache in seconds.
+Set the ``etcdTTL`` option to the number of seconds the cached data should be persisted before being expired and purged from the cache.
-From functional point of view this is time between last success login and last guarantied login
+From functional point of view this is time between last successful login and last guaranteed login
 (even if there is problem with connection to github.com).